-The most common birds we treat for are Starlings and Pigeons.
+The most common bird species we treat are Starlings.

 Birds are a severe nuisance and health hazard when they are nesting in or on a structure.
 They can contribute to the spread of bird mites and carpet beetles, and are known vectors for several diseases.
 Never allow wild birds to roost or nest on (or in) your business or home.